JasonKessler/scattertext/README.md

 Poking around the code and tests should give you a good idea of how things work.

 The library covers some novel and effective term-importance formulas, including **Scaled F-Score**.
-See slides [52](http://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas/52) to [59](http://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas/59) of the [Turning Unstructured Content into Kernels of Ideas](http://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas/) talk for more details.

 ## Tutorial